 Fibre Patch leads are quite sensitive to stress, with tight bends being a particular problem.
 Once fibre patch leads are overly stressed by bending some of the light is lost, causing high attenuation.
 Even though the cable coating is designed to prevent as much loss due to bending as possible it remains a real issue for installers.

-So what does Bend Insensitive fibre patch leads mean?
+So what does Bend Insensitive patch leads mean?

 Bend Insensitive is just another term for “reduced bend radius” really, “Bend Insensitive” sounds better, doesn’t it?